 Now, obviously, while most tools are not as costly as hiring an agency to run your campaigns, they will take some of your time as you’ll be managing the campaigns in-house.
 Time you could invest in other tasks.

 #2.
-They are more suitable for smaller Campaigns
+Tools are more suitable for smaller Campaigns

-Influencer marketing platforms are best suited for smaller or one-off influencer campaigns.
+Influencer marketing platforms are best suited for smaller or one-off influencer campaigns that don’t require advanced analysis expertise — that you’d get from an agency.

 This is because, unlike agencies, most platforms aren’t able to quantify the engagement level of an influencer (that said, some platforms like Mention, will score social media users based on their influence).